alsiola/form-and-function/README.md

 #### Combining Validators

-The inbuilt validators can be combined to validate on multiple conditions.
+The inbuilt validators can be combined to validate on multiple conditions. `validation.all` ensures that all of an array of validators pass, `validation.any` ensures that at least one of a collection of validators pass.

 As an example, we might want to check if a field is numeric AND more than 5 characters.
-This is achieved with `validation.all`, which we can pass an array of validators.

 ```js
 <Form